The subject of celebrity appearances in wrestling promotions is a hot topic for fans of the sport.

 So yeah, once upon a time, there used to be a critically-acclaimed show on HBO called Arli$$, about a sports agency and the wacky goings on.
 The show was fine enough but someone at Time Warner (parent company of TNT and HBO) got the bright idea to have WCW wrestlers guest star on Arli$$, and then to return the favor by having Arliss himself on Nitro.

 Note we didn’t say Robert Wuhl was a guest.

 ARLISS was the guest.

-Look, I remember the whole “Zeus” feud in the WWF to promote No Holds Barred (Note from RD: and I remember induting it!) and that was quite goofy but also very funny (RD: hmm, you must have watched a different feud than me!), especially when the rumor got around that Vince McMahon wanted a Hulk Hogan-Zeus main event at Wrestlemania VI.
+Look, I remember the whole “Zeus” feud in the WWF to promote No Holds Barred (Note from RD: and I remember inducting it!) and that was quite goofy but also very funny (RD: hmm, you must have watched a different feud than me!), especially when the rumor got around that Vince McMahon wanted a Hulk Hogan-Zeus main event at WrestleMania VI.

 Anyways, back to Arliss…

 …who showed up with Scott Hudson introducing him, again, not as Robert Wurl, but indeed as Arliss, who then went onto plug his show on HBO.
 That’s like having James Gandolfini plugging The Sopranos and repeatedly calling him “Tony Soprano” (though I’m sure that has happened more than once).
 When asked why he’s in WCW, Wuhl, excuse me “Arliss”, said that the WCW wrestlers have guest-starred on his series on HBO because all the “big networks” like CBS, NBC and ABC are “scared of them”.
 I don’t know, the wrestling boom of the late 90s was huge business so I don’t know how a “big network” could be “scared” of decent ratings.

 Oh right, this is all bullshit, gotcha.